Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

 | Notes | List any special requests from the reviews or stakeholders unique to this project. |

 #### Description:
-- 1 Tableau Story made from 6 Dashboards and 14 visuals
+- 1 Tableau Story made from 6 Dashboards and 12 visuals
-- Includes parameters, calculations, sets, and a final presentation of the Tableau Story.
+- Includes Sets, Visualizations, Filters, Dashboards, Story, and a final presentation of the Tableau Story.

 #### Process:
 **First**, We held a Google Meet to organize our team details and technical details on how to best seamlessly share the work between time zones and workstations.<br>